 Now in terms of driving that’s another matter.
-Both Thailand and Malaysia can be super maniac when it comes to driving and are pretty much on a par with each other – as in BOTH CAN BE SUPER CRAZY.
+Both Thailand and Malaysia can be a super maniac when it comes to driving and is pretty much on a par with each other – as in BOTH CAN BE SUPER CRAZY.

 Motorbikes will travel up and down pavements when blocked on the main road from traffic.
 They will beep their horn to warn pedestrians walking on the pavement they are coming close, crazy I know!